Education

 The roof has been remediated to its original architectural intent while integrating modern performance standards.
 Internal gutters, flat roof areas and the trafficable viewing deck are now fully waterproofed with detailed membrane systems.
 The viewing deck features an ARDEX WPM 170 anti-slip coating applied over WPM 715, creating a safe, durable finish for public use.
 Overall, the entire system has been designed to withstand New Zealand’s harsh UV exposure, thermal ageing and seismic movement conditions.

-More projects in Leisure
+More projects in Education

 -